phillipbvetter/sdeTMB/README.md

 Note that `ctsmrTMB` depends on the `TMB` package.
 Windows users must have Rtools intalled, and Mac users must have command line tools for C++ compilers etc. You can find the GitHub for TMB [here](https://github.com/kaskr/adcomp) and installation instructions [here](https://github.com/kaskr/adcomp/wiki/Download)

+## How to get started
+You can visit the package [webpage](https://phillipbvetter.github.io/ctsmrTMB/index.html) and browse the vignettes for example uses, in particular see [Getting Started](https://phillipbvetter.github.io/ctsmrTMB/articles/gettingStarted.html).

 ## Help
-You can see the documentation for the methods available for a `ctsmrTMB` object via
+You can access the documentation for the available methods via
 ``` r
 ?ctsmrTMB
 ```